 Types of Product Managers

 Because product managers are present across industries, they also come in different shapes and sizes, so to speak.
 These roles range in seniority, from “junior-level” to “senior”, and represent a specific type of product management.
 The more experience you acquire, the more responsibilities you will be given over the product development process.

 Technical project managers have a background in computer science and are involved with the delivery of tech products, such as IT software and development tools, to the market.
 They analyze market trends, identify product requirements, and work closely with the engineering and other development teams to ensure such requirements are met.

 Internal Product Managers

-Internal product managers work on managing products for internal use — the products co-workers will use.
-Internal product managers play a key role in maintaining internal core technologies that employees need in big companies.
+Internal product managers work on managing products for internal use— that is, the products your co-workers will use.
+Internal product managers play a key role in maintaining core technologies that employees need in big companies.